 And Hama-Brown allows these desires to run their course without melodrama.
 She understands “emasculation” isn’t necessarily externally drawn.
 Pat doesn’t have to take Judith into his arms or punch Steve out.
 All he must do is exist for them to wish he would.
 These stories too often find a need to create a villain because their goal is a happily ever after.
 But what about those instances where there are none?
 What about the reality that Judith and Steve are their own worst enemies for not recognizing the truth: that they’re unwilling to put in the work.

 Project that down to the children too to see a similar example of gaslighting and frustration.
 Stephanie is selfish too.
 She wants to have fun and being stuck with Emmy hinders that result.
 So she pushes her away.
-She loses herself to the culture of conformity (a theme that runs deep throughout both on socio-economic scales and racial ones with both main couples being marriages between Japanese and white spouses).
+She loses herself to the culture of conformity (a theme that runs deep throughout both on socio-economic scales and racial ones with both main couples being marriages between Asian and white spouses).
 Where is their respective notions of duty born?
 From expectation or love?

 An intriguing, over-arching unease gives the whole some extra atmosphere (the cave near where they’re staying is said to house ghosts and bring back to life anyone you think about while inside) as things rapidly devolve towards a point of no return.
 But it’s also an education.
 Because just as Stephanie realizes the person that matters most is the one who needs her and not the one who uses her, Judith and Steve awaken to the reality that their struggles aren’t with each other.
 They’re the obstacles stopping their internal struggles from finding closure.